-You can pay an additional \$75 per month for individual (\$150 per month for family) for the Enhanced Option:
+You can pay an additional \$75 per month for individual (or an additional \$150 per month for family) for the Enhanced Option:

-- Only the amount you pay and the amount the Plan pays for services will change. - Your current benefits will NOT change.
-All current benefits, exclusions, and limitations will remain the same.
+- Only the amount you pay and the amount the Plan pays for Medical and Prescription services will change. - ► Your current retiree benefits will NOT change.
+All current benefits, exclusions, and limitations will remain the same. - Retiree Dental and Vision benefits do not change from the existing Retiree Dental and Vision benefits.